frappe/erpnext_documentation/user/manual/en/asset/selling-an-asset.md

 <!-- add breadcrumbs -->
 # Selling an Asset

-To sell an asset, open the asset record and clicking on the "Sell Asset" button.
-This will lead you to a [Sales Invoice](/docs/user/manual/en/accounts/sales-invoice).
-Enter details like Customer, Payment Due Date, and Debit To account in the Sales invoice and submit it.
+To sell an asset, open the asset record and clicking on the **Sell Asset** button.
+This will take you to a [Sales Invoice](/docs/user/manual/en/accounts/sales-invoice).
+In the Sales Invoice, enter details like Customer and Payment Due Date.

 On submission of the Sales Invoice, following accounting entries will take place: